Looking to make the most out of your trip to Florence? Look no further!

 Tomb of Michelangelo in the Basilica of Santa Croce

 Santa Croce is just stuffed with artistic treasures.
 The basilica has one of the greatest assemblages of paintings, sculptures, and funereal tombs in existence.

 You can admire frescos by Giotto and sculptures by Donatello.
 You can also pay your respects to Michelangelo, who is buried there.

 Some other churches that you should consider putting on your Florence itinerary are: the Basilica of Santo Spirito, the Basilica of Santa Croce, the Basilica of Santa Maria Novella, San Marco Monastery, and the Basilica of San Lorenzo.

-Michelangelo’s sculpture of Night in the Medici Chapel
+Michelangelo’s sculpture of Night in the Medici Chapels

 The Medici Chapel is a very popular attraction in Florence.
 It’s part of the Basilica of San Lorenzo complex.
 So you need some tips for visiting.

-The Medici Chapel has the most Michelangelo sculptures in Florence.
+The New Sacristy of the Medici Chapels boasts the most Michelangelo sculptures anywhere in Florence.
 There are 6 tomb sculptures, including one of Michelangelo’s best sculptures, Night.

-But entrance to the Medici Chapel is completely separate from the basilica.
-You can’t buy a combination ticket that includes the Medici Chapel, which is an independent state museum.
+But entrance to the Medici Chapels is completely separate from the basilica.
+You can’t buy a combination ticket that includes the Medici Chapels because it’s an independent state museum.

 view of Florence from Piazzale Michelangelo